• Skip to primary navigation

 No Food Processor?
 No problem.
 While it won't be as easy, still totally doable.
 You can still make the dough by hand.
 But I do also suggest this handy dandy little tool for cutting in the butter.

-Tips to Cutting Crackers
+Tips for Cutting Crackers

 Once your dough comes together (whether in the food processor or by hand), then it's just a matter of rolling it out on parchment paper, and this is honestly the "most difficult" part of making these crackers.
 Spoiler: it's not that hard with these tips - and with this little wheeled dough cutter!